theghostmac/pricefetcher/README.md

 - `MYAPP_PORT`: Set the port number on which the application listens.
 Default is 8080.
 - `MYAPP_DEBUG`: Set to "true" to enable debug mode.
 Default is "false".

-## Contributing

-We welcome contributions!
-If you'd like to contribute to the project, please follow these steps:

-1. Fork the repository on GitHub.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push your changes to your forked repository.
-5. Submit a pull request to the main repository.